Your dog got loose and is now lost and panic is setting in. You're worried about where they could have gone and how they will find their way home.

 If your dog is blind or deaf a tag is a good way to let others know.
 This is important so that someone doesn't startle them unintentionally.

 The tag for your pet should include key information that will help someone return them to you.
-Include your pet's name, and your phone number.
+Include your pet's name, and your phone number at a minimum.

 Putting a cell phone number is more useful these days than a home phone number.
 This also lets you answer a call no matter where you are.